CTF-FlagFrenzy/challenges/Shadow_File/Shadow_File.md

 ## Challenge Overview

-In this challenge, a hidden file must be found within a web application by participants.
-The hidden file contains information about various products, and each product's ID section holds a part of the flag.
-However, the flag parts are encoded and shuffled.
-The units field contains the information needed for the correct order.
-The challenge involves the use of web tools and techniques to locate and assemble the flag.
+In this challenge, participants must find a hidden file within a web application.
+The hidden file contains information about various cryptocurrency products, and each product's ID section holds a part of the flag.
+These flag parts are hex-encoded and shuffled, and the "units" field in each product contains the information needed to arrange the parts in the correct order.
+The challenge involves web reconnaissance techniques to locate the hidden file and cryptographic knowledge to decode and reassemble the flag.

+### Challenge Mechanics

+1. Participants must discover the hidden endpoint `/security.txt`
+2. The endpoint serves a JSON file with product information
+3. Each product has an ID (hex-encoded part of the flag) and a units value (position indicator)
+4. Participants need to decode each ID and arrange them according to the units values
+5. The assembled text forms the flag in the format `FF{hash}`

+## Technical Implementation

 ### Docker Compose

-- The `docker-compose.yml` file sets up the environment for the challenge by starting the Flask service.
+The `docker-compose.yml` file sets up the environment for the challenge by starting the Flask service on port 80:

 ```yaml
 version: '3'